-Anshu Gupta, popularly known as the Clothing Man is the Founder of an Indian based nonprofit – Goonj.
+Anshu Gupta, popularly known as the Clothing Man, is the Founder of Goonj.
 One of India’s leading social entrepreneurs Anshu brings to the table an instinctive empathy and connect with people, moving the focus from the conventional – giver’s pride to the unconventional – receiver’s dignity.
-Asia’s Noble, the prestigious Ramon Magsaysay award 2015, conferred to him credited him for ‘his creative vision in transforming the culture of giving in India, his enterprising leadership in treating cloth as a sustainable development resource for the poor, and in reminding the world that true giving always respects and preserves human dignity’.
+Asia’s Noble, the prestigious Ramon Magsaysay award 2015, conferred on him credited him for ‘his creative vision in transforming the culture of giving in India, his enterprising leadership in treating cloth as a sustainable development resource for the poor, and in reminding the world that true giving always respects and preserves human dignity’.

-Anshu has done his Mass communications twice and his masters in Economics.
-Starting as a freelance journalist, he left a corporate job in 1998 and founded GOONJ with a mission to make clothing a matter of concern and to bring it among the list of subjects for the development sector.
-His mission was to address the most basic but ignored need of clothing and the multifaceted role it plays in villages across India.
+Anshu studied Mass communication and did his masters in Economics.
+Starting as a freelance journalist, he left a corporate job in 1998 and founded GOONJ.
+His mission was to make clothing a matter of concern and to bring it among the list of development issues,to address the most basic but ignored need of clothing and the multifaceted role it plays in the lives of people, especially in rural India.

 Some experiences from the field

 ” It all started as small social media posts with some old clicks of my travels, some questions and sometime a lot of anger too.

 In my travels across the country.. on one hand I noticed sky high buildings, statues, fancy airports, while on the other side, talking to people I saw some of the worst disasters of our times.
 Going deeper into the country I could see immense suffering, neglect and still the best of courage and human spirit.

 This collection of my thoughts and musings emerged over the last 2 decades of my own life journey and the beautiful journey called Goonj..”

 – Anshu Gupta